bendytree/node-itsa/readme.md

 ### itsa.array([example[, allowExtraItems]])

-This validator succeeds when the data is a JavaScript array.
+Like the `.arrayOf` validator, this succeeds when the data is a JavaScript array.
+You may optionally validate the arrays items according to their index.

 ``` js
 itsa.array().validate([]).valid === true;